AlloyTeam/sodajs/README.md

 >###update
 USING:&nbsp;&nbsp;update(Object data)<br />
 DESCR:&nbsp;&nbsp;update data for the template.
-Infact this method forces the render method's second to be false to replace old data
+Infact this method forces the render method's second param to be false to replace old data